sinaro/prs-training-uio/README.md

 ```
 *Check and discuss the output of Prsice2, and the generated files.

+## Questions and comments
+Please do no hesitate to get in touch with me in case you have any questions or comments (sina.rostami@farmasi.uio.no).

 ## Acknowledgements
 I would like to thank Nasimeh Naseri who contributed to this document.